Figures reveal effect of XL Bully ban on number of dog attacks

 Editor

-Dog attacks have continued to rise despite a ban on the XL Bullies, exclusive figures obtained by The Independent reveal, as campaign groups slammed the “knee-jerk” policy while demanding an overhaul of legislation by the new Labour government.
+Dog attacks have continued to rise despite a ban on the XL bully breed, exclusive figures obtained by The Independent reveal.
+Campaign groups have slammed the “knee-jerk” policy while demanding an overhaul of legislation by the new Labour government.

-Under a change to the Dangerous Dogs Act 1991 last year, it became illegal to own a XL Bully without a certificate of exemption on 1 February.
+Under a change to the Dangerous Dogs Act 1991 last year, on 1 February it became illegal to own an XL bully without a certificate of exemption.

-The announcement by Rishi Sunak was prompted by a series of attacks involving the breed, including the fatal mauling of a man by two dogs near Walsall in the West Midlands.
+The announcement by then prime minister Rishi Sunak was prompted by a series of attacks involving the breed, including the fatal mauling of a man by two dogs near Walsall in the West Midlands.

-Data obtained by The Independent shows the number of recorded incidents of out-of-control dogs injuring people or guide dogs soared by nine per cent since the ban came in.
+Now, data obtained by The Independent shows the number of recorded incidents of out-of-control dogs injuring people or guide dogs has risen by nine per cent since the ban came in.

-In the five months since 1 Febuary there were 6,392 attacks recorded by police in England and Wales, up from 5,888 in the same period in 2023.
-The data came from 27 police forces who responded to a Freedom of Information request.
+In the five months since 1 February there were 6,392 attacks recorded by police in England and Wales, up from 5,888 in the same period in 2023.
+The data came from 27 police forces which responded to a freedom of information request.

 Since the ban there have also been at least seven fatal dog attacks.
-They include the killing of Esther Martin, who was attacked by two XL Bullies in Essex.
+They include the death of Esther Martin, who was attacked by two XL bullies in Essex.
 A 40-year-old man has been charged by police over the grandmother’s death.

-XL Bully owner Sophie Coulthard said the figures proved breed-led legislation was not the solution to tackling the number of attacks.
-Last month, she was given the green light to bring forward a High Court challenge against the government’s ban on the breed.
+XL bully owner Sophie Coulthard said the figures proved breed-led legislation was not the solution to tackling the number of attacks.
+Last month, she was given the green light to bring forward a High Court challenge to the government’s ban on the breed.

 Speaking to The Independent, she said: “The PM [Rishi Sunak] said it was important to keep the public safe, but this ban has not kept the public safe.